Complaints Policy

 You can contact us in writing (by letter or email) or by telephone.

 In the first instance, it may be helpful to contact the person who is working on your case to discuss your concerns and we will do our best to resolve any issues.
 If this does not resolve matters, you can raise this with the Client Care Manager of the firm, who is Shane Hensman.
-You can write to him at Newgate House, Jacksons Court, Pontefract, WF8 1NB, or email shane.hensman@corduslaw.co.uk or call 01977 602804.
+You can write to him at 8 Flemming Court, Whistler Drive, Castleford, West Yorkshire, WF10 5HW, or email shane.hensman@corduslaw.co.uk or call 01977 602804.

 To help us to understand your complaint, and in order that we do not miss anything, please tell us